General Accomplishments Throughout the Years

-Medical Cannabis in America - The Medical Cannabis Briefing Book (2017 & 2019).
-These reports provided members of the 115th and 116th congress and the POTUS with the necessary information to make well-informed decisions regarding medical cannabis policy.
+Medical Cannabis in America - The Medical Cannabis Briefing Book, 115th Congress (2017).
+This report provides members of congress and POTUS the necessary information to make well-informed decisions regarding medical cannabis policy.

-Patient's Guide to CBD (2019).
-The Patient’s Guide to CBD is a comprehensive resource that covers a wide range of topics, including, available forms for use, what to look for on package labels, how to read a certificate of analysis, how CBD interacts with the endocannabinoid system, the current state of research, the compound’s legal status, and how to talk to one’s doctor about CBD.
+The Patient’s Guide to CBD (2019).
+This guide is a comprehensive resource that covers a wide range of topics, including, available forms for use, what to look for on package labels, how to read a certificate of analysis, how CBD interacts with the endocannabinoid system, the current state of research, the compound’s legal status, and how to talk to one’s doctor about CBD.

-The Medical Cannabis Patient’s Guide for U.S. Travel (2019) was created to address frequently asked questions around the struggles of traveling as a medical cannabis patient.
-The guide introduces readers to concepts like reciprocity and explains why crossing state lines with cannabis is a problem.
-It includes information and examples of corporate policies regarding cannabis in the transportation industry and compares and details reciprocity regulations throughout the U.S.
+Medical Cannabis Patients Guide to U.S. Travel (2019).
+The guide addresses frequently asked questions around the struggles of traveling as a medical cannabis patient.
+The guide includes information and examples of corporate policies regarding cannabis in the transportation industry and compares and details reciprocity regulations throughout the U.S.